it-bens/shopware-code-based-plugin-configuration/README.md

 ### Injecting the cards into the configuration

-The package uses services that implement the `ConfigurationCardProvider` interface.
-You can create as many implementations in service instances as you like.
+The package uses services that implement the `ConfigurationCardProvider` interface and use the `AsConfigurationCardProvider`.
 Because Shopware uses the same loading mechanism for all plugins, the scope of the `ConfigurationCardProvider` has to be declared.
 This is done in the `getBundleClasses` method of the plugin class.

 ```php
 /**